Amadeus

 How to build integrations with Self-Service APIs

 Amadeus provides engineers with the test environment, code samples, and SDKs that simplify API embedding.
-Look through the official GitHub repository to find libraries that will help you implement APIs in Ruby, Python, Java, Node.js, .NET, Kotlin (Android development), and Swift (iOS development).
+Look through the official GitHub repository to find libraries and SDKs that will help you implement APIs in Ruby, Python, Java, Node.js, .NET, Kotlin (Android development), and Swift (iOS development).

-The best thing about some Self-Service APIs is that, under the hood, they make several transactions to respond to a single request,” explains Ivan Mosiev, Solution Architect at AltexSoft who dealt with Amadeus APIs on many travel projects.
-“Amadeus hides this complexity from developers saving them time and making their work much easier.
+The best thing about some Self-Service APIs is that, under the hood, they make several transactions to respond to a single request,” explains Ivan Mosiev, Solution Architect at AltexSoft, who dealt with Amadeus APIs on many travel projects.
+“Amadeus hides this complexity from developers, saving them time and making their work much easier.
 For example, you need to integrate only one endpoint instead of three or four to finalize the booking.”

-• Search (returns flight offers/list of available hotels);
+• Search (returns flight offers);

-• Book (creates a flight order/reservation in the hotel property management system).
+• Book (creates a flight order).

 Detailed API flow for flight booking

 Detailed API flow for flight booking.
-Source: Amadeus for Developers.
+Source: Amadeus for Developers

 Within this flow, a developer deals with the same object (request) updating it with new details at each step.
 “You don’t need to change or shift any fields in the object,” says Ivan Mosiev.
-“You just receive the response from the first API, add a bit of information and send it to the next endpoint.
+“You just receive the response from the first API, add a bit of information, and send it to the next endpoint.
 This simplifies development since you don’t have to create each request from the ground up.”

 How to move an app to production

-This transition consists of two steps:
+This transition involves two steps:

 Where to get help